nup002/miniCO2/readme.md

 </p>

 ## Compatibility
 The MiniCO2 works with any standard USB type A port that can supply power.
-That means it can be plugged in nearly
+It can therefore be plugged in nearly
-anywhere: Laptops, displays, chargers, battery banks.
+anywhere: Laptops, displays, chargers, battery banks, etc. You can for example plug it into the USB port of a airplane seat to monitor the cabin air quality.

 ## Repo status
 The repository is a work in progress.
 Currently, only the KiCAD design files are provided.
 I intend to add: